 Here are some of the most frequently forgotten costs - make sure you remember to include them:

-Stationery and postage costs for sending save the date cards, invitations and thank you cards.
+Stationery and postage costs for sending save the date cards, invitations, and thank you cards.

 Accessories and alterations to suits and dresses for the wedding party.

-Including the bride and groom in the head count for the reception.
+Including the bride and groom in the headcount for the reception.

-Favours, thank you gifts and tips.
+Favours, thank you gifts, and tips.

 Extra charges on your bill from venues and suppliers, including delivery fees, corkage, VAT, overtime and service or cleaning charges.

-Printing and framing photos, and buying wedding albums.
+Printing and framing photos and buying wedding albums.

 Once you have a list of everything you need to pay for, you can start deciding how much you want to spend on each item.
 The way you do this should depend on your overall budget.

-If money truly is no object, you can simply start arranging - think of using a cashback credit card so you get a little extra back on your spending.
+If money truly is no object, you can simply start arranging - think of using a cashback credit card, so you get a little extra back on your spending.

-If, like most people, you have a set amount of money to spend on your wedding, perhaps from your savings or a parental contribution, you should start from this upper limit and divide it into portions for each of your expenses.
+If like most people, you have a set amount of money to spend on your wedding, perhaps from your savings or a parental contribution, you should start from this upper limit and divide it into portions for each of your expenses.

 You can easily create a spreadsheet, or adapt a general expenses template, to monitor your spending.
 Keep track of any overspends, which you should try to make up for by spending less on other items, or underspends, which will give you more to spend elsewhere.

-You can always give people the chance to celebrate with you at a distance with a live online broadcast of the event, no matter where the wedding takes place.
+Give people the chance to celebrate with you at a distance with a live online broadcast of the event, no matter where the wedding takes place.

-To give yourself a little leeway make sure you set aside an amount to cover unexpected costs, ideally about 10% of your total budget.
+To give yourself a little leeway, make sure you set aside an amount to cover unexpected costs, ideally about 10% of your total budget.